Black-Kamelia/Sprinkler/binary-transcoders/Decoders.md

 The `oncePerObject(() -> T): T` method executes the given function only once per scope, that is to say, in the case of recursive encoding, any subsequent call to this method will return the cached result for the same object.

-It is mainly used to create a decoder using the `self` decoder, as it is not possible to declare it before the scope, and because it must be cached in case of decoding cannot be done in a single pass (to keep track of the partial data between calls).
+It is mainly used to create a derived decoder using the `self` decoder, as it is not possible to declare it before the scope, and because it must be cached in the case where decoding cannot be done in a single pass (to keep track of the partial data between calls).

 Here is an example of how to use it when creating a custom decoder using `self`: